rosstuck/trifle/README.md

 # What is it?
-Trifle...
-- ...is a set of classes for making reusable actions in Zend Framework.
-- ...tries to let you compose boilerplate code in more flexible ways.
-- ...shamelessly reuses ideas from other projects like Action Delegates and InheritedResource.
+Trifle is a set of classes for making reusable actions in Zend Framework.
+It tries to let you compose boilerplate code in more flexible ways.
+This partly involves shamelessly reuses ideas from other projects like [Action Delegates](http://iam.mrburly.com/content/display/show/slug/action-delegates) and [Inherited_Resources](http://github.com/josevalim/inherited_resources).

 ## How do I use it?
 Copy the contents of vendor/Trifle to your own vendor directory.

-In your bootstrap, add this:
+In your bootstrap, setup the plugin loader:

     protected function _initDelegatePaths() {
         Trifle_Manager::setDefaultPaths(array(
             'Project_Delegate'     => 'Project/Delegate/',